In the event of an emergency at Matanuska-Susitna College (MSC), contact 911. After

 System which allows participants to choose to be contacted via text message, phone,

 or email.
 Students and employees are automatically enrolled in UA Alerts.
 To update

 your contact information in UA Alerts, go to http://uaalert.alaska.edu/.

 As soon as is practical, the College Director or designee will assemble members of

 the MSC Incident Management Team (IMT) who will assist the College Director to manage

 the emergency.
 MSC IMT members include the College Director, Physical Plant Coordinator, Director

-of Academic Affairs, Director of Administrative Services, Director of Marketing &
+of Academic Affairs, Director of Administrative Services, Director of Student Services,